darjidhruv26/AWS-CICD-Pipeline/README.md

 # AWS DevOps CICD Pipeline
+---
+- This Project Deploy a video streaming application on EC2 using Docker and AWS Developers Tools.
+---
 - `CodeCommit`: For Source Code Management
 - `CodeBuild`: For building and testing our code in a serverless fashion
 - `CodeDeploy`: To deploy our code